inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

    :name: SCTP socket configure example

-Upon setting the individual parameters, the socket immediately sends sevice requests to the underlying :ned:`Sctp` protocol module.
+Upon setting the individual parameters, the socket immediately sends service requests to the underlying :ned:`Sctp` protocol module.

-.. _setting-up-connections-1:

 Setting up Connections
 ~~~~~~~~~~~~~~~~~~~~~~

-Since :protocol:`SCTP` is a connection oriented protocol, a connection
+Since :protocol:`SCTP` is a connection-oriented protocol, a connection
 must be established before applications can exchange data.
-On the one
+On one
 side, the application listens at a local address and port for incoming
 :protocol:`SCTP` connections: